wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.5.7 =
+* Fix: Remove previous implemented action to not search & replace over incomplete classes.
+This lead to high memory consumption.

 = 2.5.6 =
 * New: Compatible to WordPress 5.2
 * New: Allow adding file .wp-staging to root of website to determine if it's a staging or production website